 Meaning and History

-McKinsey & Company is a structure that offers professional assistance to institutions from different sectors.
-A team of experts works with clients who are well versed in the management of social, public, and private organizations.
-Strategic advice is of particular value because McKinsey & Company’s experts are among the best internationally.
+McKinsey & Company is a firm that provides professional assistance to institutions across sectors.
+A team of experts works with clients who are well-versed in managing social, public, and private organizations.
+Strategic advice is particularly valuable because McKinsey & Company’s experts are among the best in the world.

-Throughout the entire period of its existence, the company has been constantly developing, which can also be traced to the context of visual identity.
-The modern logo is a more refined version of the original badge, which appeared at the time of the company’s creation.
-The new concept demonstrated the growth and development of the company, as well as its main goal – high-quality services.
+Throughout its existence, the company has been continually developing, a trend also evident in its visual identity.
+The modern logo is a more refined version of the original badge, which was introduced when the company was founded.
+The new concept demonstrated the company’s growth and development, as well as its main goal: high-quality services.
 These features are reflected through the elegant, strict lines of the font, as well as the creative arrangement of the parts of the word symbol.

 What is McKinsey?

-McKinsey & Company is the name of one of the world’s largest management consulting firms.
+McKinsey & Company is one of the world’s largest management consulting firms.
 The main office is located in America, and more than 100 offices are outside the country.
 The network of structural units in different countries allows us to provide a full range of services to foreign clients.
-They can get professional help in the field of strategic consulting, regardless of the type of sector.
+They can get professional help in strategic consulting, regardless of sector.

 1926 – 2019

 McKinsey & Company was founded by a University of Chicago professor studying accounting and business management techniques.
-He was the first who began to use financial planning for the competent organization of management processes.
+He was the first to use financial planning to organize management processes effectively.
 He decided to put his work to the test.
-To do this, in 1926, he created his own company providing management services.
+To do this, in 1926 he created his own company that provided management services.

-The visual identity of the enterprise was based on a simple, concise logo, which consisted of just a name.
+The enterprise’s visual identity was based on a simple, concise logo featuring only the name.
 The wordmark was designed in a simple, uncomplicated font, which was often used for logos in those days.
-It was distinguished by the presence of classic serifs, graceful curves, and elegant lines.
-The inscription itself was painted in dark color and located on the same level.
+Classic serifs, graceful curves, and elegant lines distinguished it.
+The inscription itself was painted in a dark color and located on the same level.
 Another feature was the full compliance of spelling with the rules of grammar.

-The McKinsey & Company inscription has lowercase and uppercase, arranged according to spelling.
-This clearly confirms the strict observance of the established requirements and standards by the company itself.
+The McKinsey & Company inscription has lowercase and uppercase letters, arranged according to spelling.
+This clearly confirms the company’s strict observance of the established requirements and standards.
 The simple and concise format also demonstrated several other strengths of McKinsey & Company.
 Among them are honesty, high quality, professionalism, and reliability.
-These principles were the components of the brand’s philosophy at that time and are relevant today.
+These principles were components of the brand’s philosophy at the time and remain relevant today.

 2019 – today

-In 2019, the company was already able to achieve impressive results in its segment.
+In 2019, the company had already achieved impressive results in its segment.
 It was also decided to consolidate the result at the level of visual identity, which became a prerequisite for changing the logo.
 The central element of the updated version was still the inscription but in a new interpretation.
 The designers made the font lines thicker, and in the letters A and C, they added originally pronounced serifs.
 The letters Y have also changed.
 In the old version, they are smoother, and in the new one, they are straight and sharp.

 Such changes indicated an increase in the firm’s self-confidence and an improvement in the quality of services provided.
 During this period, McKinsey & Company has already actively established cooperation with foreign customers and expanded the office network.
-This fact was also confirmed by the new layout of the word mark.
+The new layout of the word mark also confirmed this fact.
 It became two-level, symbolizing the transition to a new stage in development.
 In addition, this decision made the emblem more stylish.

 Font and Colors

 The current version of the McKinsey & Company logo is a strict, laconic inscription indicating the name.
 The words are located on two levels but are made in the same style.
-The font is distinguished by the original serifs on the letters C and A, also expressed by the straight letters Y. In general, the wordmark has good readability due to small clear spaces.
+The font is distinguished by the original serifs on the letters C and A, as well as the straight letter Y. In general, the wordmark is highly readable due to the small, clear spacing.

 This format demonstrates confidence, reliability, and professionalism.
 The picture is complemented by an achromatic color scheme consisting of black and white.
-Dark shades demonstrate prestige, authority, and elitism, while white emphasizes the integrity and honesty of the company.
-In addition, the white color can be called a symbol of openness.
+Dark shades convey prestige, authority, and elitism, while white emphasizes the company’s integrity and honesty.
+In addition, white can be seen as a symbol of openness.

-In the case of McKinsey & Company, this means a positive attitude towards expanding activities and establishing partnerships at the international level.
-Such a policy has a positive impact on the activities and opens up new opportunities for the company’s specialists.
+In the case of McKinsey & Company, this means a positive attitude towards expanding operations and establishing international partnerships.
+Such a policy positively impacts activities and opens new opportunities for the company’s specialists.
 Based on all these principles, the firm achieved impressive results and became a member of the “Great Three” consulting companies.